tmarcu/clear-linux-documentation/source/clear-linux/getting-started/getting-started.rst

-.. _gs_getting_started:
+.. _getting_started:

 Getting started
 ###############

 There are a number of options available for downloading and running Clear Linux* OS for Intel® Architecture.
 You can check your system hardware capabilities against the list of `supported processors`_; alternatively, download and run the `clear-linux-check-config`_ script to check the hardware